Joplin

 Table of Contents

-The desktop version has a somewhat decent interface.
+The desktop version, on the other hand, has a somewhat decent interface.
 The iPad version, on the other hand, isn’t as good…

 Joplin has a rather stiff overall app interface.
-Still, the desktop version seems to have a basic level of readability, but the iPad version has a poor app design.
-At first, I thought,’ Can it be neat?’
+Still, the desktop version seems to have a basic level of readability, but the iPad version is a particularly poor app design.
+At first, I thought,’ Can it be considered neat?’
 But honestly, it’s not very readable.
-Probably because it’s open source, it seems to be distant from the design… Well, this design part doesn’t matter much if you get used to it.
+Probably because it’s open source, it seems to be distant from the design in many ways… Well, this design part doesn’t matter much if you get used to it.

-These days, even writing apps can do a bit of the work of a to-do app. because it’s possible to create a “to-do” square in Markdown.
-But in this Joplin, it’s just a to-do feature, and… It seems to be a level of functionality that I don’t need.
+These days, even writing apps can do a little bit of the work of a to-do app. because it’s possible to create a “to-do” square in Markdown.
+But in this Joplin, it’s just a to-do feature, and… It seems to be a level of functionality that I personally don’t need.
 Honestly, I’m not sure it’s the only thing I’ve ever made.
-I think it’s used that say, “Keep the squares simple and write the details as if you were documenting them…” or something like that.
+I think it’s meant to be used in a way that says, “Keep the squares simple and write down the details as if you were documenting them…” or something like that.
 But what if they made it a little more meticulous?

-Joplin has settings that other writing apps rarely have.
+Joplin has settings that other writing apps don’t often have.

 There are a lot of unusual options, including synchronization options, encryption options, markdown options, and more.